BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 | `2023-01-02T02:00` | `2023-01-02T23:30`-`2023-01-03T01:30` | `false`                            | Our lowest period is in the past, so we must look to the next day |
 | `2023-01-02T02:00` | `2023-01-02T02:00`-`2023-01-02T03:00` | `true`                             | The rate of 5 is in the past, so we must look for the next lowest combined rate |
 | `2023-01-01T05:30` | `2023-01-02T23:30`-`2023-01-03T01:30` | `true`                             | There is no longer enough time available within our restricted time, so we must look to the next day. |

-# Continuous Nothing
-# Continuous from/to
-# Continuous from/to with offset
-# Continuous from/to and rolling target
-# Continuous from/to and offset

-# intermediate Nothing
-# intermediate from/to
-# intermediate from/to with offset
-# intermediate from/to and rolling target
-# intermediate from/to and offset

 ### Gas Meters